CNES/demcompare/readme.md

     [user@machine] $ python dem_compare.py
     usage: dem_compare.py [-h]
-                          [--step {coregistration,stats,report} [{coregistration,stats,report} ...]]
+                          [--step {coregistration,stats,report,mosaic,merge_stats,merge_plots} [{coregistration,stats,report,mosaic,merge_stats,merge_plots} ...]]
                           [--debug] [--display]
                           config.json

-All the steps are optional, and a dem_compare can start at any step as long as previously required step have been launched.
+All the steps but stats are optional, and dem_compare can start at any step as long as previously required steps have been launched.
 This means that one can launch the report step only as long as the stats step has already been performed from a previous dem_compare launch and the config.json remains the same.
-Note that the coregistration step is not mandatory as one can decide its DEMs are already coregistered.
+Note that the coregistration step is not mandatory for stats and following steps as one can decide its DEMs are already coregistered.

 #### The parameters